Lula Washington Dance Theatre

 Lula Washington Dance Theatre is a contemporary modern dance company based in Los Angeles, California.
 Founded in 1980, the repertoire dance ensemble has performed across the United States and toured internationally.
 In 2025, the company headlined the Auckland Arts Festival in New Zealand.

 History

 After graduating from UCLA, Lula Washington established the Los Angeles Contemporary Dance Theatre in 1980.

 She and her husband, Erwin Washington, a journalist and playwright, founded the dance company to offer creative opportunities for minority artists in Los Angeles, particularly in South Central Los Angeles.

 In the mid-1980s, the company morphed into the Lula Washington Dance Theatre (LWDT).
 A multiracial troupe of approximately one dozen professional dancers, LWDT tours nationally and internationally.
 LWDT performs primarily choreography by Lula Washington, Los Angeles’ best-known African American choreographer who received choreography credits for the movies Avatar and The Little Mermaid.

 LWDT is a member of The International Association of Blacks in Dance and hosted the IABD annual conference in 1992, 2005, 2011, and 2018.
-LWDT is considered to be “one of the most admired African-American contemporary dance companies” in the Western United States.